-(1) Enter into and take other actions for FAR-based purchases, contracts, grants, and cooperative agreements.
+(1) Enter into and take other actions for FAR-based purchases, contracts, and for financial assistance instruments.

-(2) Make determinations and decisions for FAR-based procurement, grants, and cooperative agreement matters, except those determinations and decisions required by law or regulation to be made by other authority.
+(2) Make determinations and decisions for FAR-based procurement, and for financial assistance matters, except those determinations and decisions required by law or regulation to be made by other authority.

-(3) Develop and process all notices and regulations related to the NASA Grant and Cooperative Agreement Handbook, the NASA Grant and Cooperative Agreement regulations in Title 2, C.F.R., and the NASA FAR Supplement (NFS).
-Execute Federal Register Notices and supporting documents related to procurement activities.
+(3) Develop and process all notices and regulations related to the NASA Grant and Cooperative Agreement regulations in Title 2, C.F.R., Title 14 C.F.R., the NASA Grants and Cooperative Agreement Manual (GCAM) and the NASA FAR Supplement (NFS).
+Execute Federal Register Notices and supporting documents related to procurement and financial assistance activities.

 (4) Establish contracting activities and delegate broad authority to manage the Agency's contracting functions to heads of such contracting activities in accordance with FAR 1.601.
+Establish financial assistance activities and delegate broad authority to manage the Agency's financial assistance function to heads of such assistance activities.
 Appoint grant officers, source selection officials, contracting officers, contracting officer representatives, and other procurement officials.

 (5) Exercise priorities authority on behalf of NASA in accordance with the Defense Priorities and Allocations System (15 C.F.R.
 Part 700), the FAR, and the NFS.